Diocese of Miri

-The Diocese of Miri (Latin: Dioecesis Mirensis; Malay: Keuskupan Miri; Mandarin: 美里教区) is a Latin Church diocese of the Catholic Church in Malaysia.
-Situated northeast of the Archdiocese of Kuching, of which it is a suffragan diocese.
+The Diocese of Miri (Dioecesis Mirensis; Keuskupan Miri; 美里教区) is a Latin Church diocese of the Catholic Church in Malaysia, situated northeast of the Archdiocese of Kuching, to which it is a suffragan diocese.
 St. Joseph's Cathedral in Miri serves as both the diocesan cathedral and the seat of bishop.
 The diocese covers Miri, Bintulu, Limbang, Lawas, Tatau and Marudi.
+Brunei, formerly part of the diocese, has been separated from it on 21 November 1997 as an apostolic vicariate of its own.

-In 1959, when the Vicariate was established, Anthony Denis Galvin, a Mill Hill priest, was appointed as the Apostolic Vicar (later bishop) until his sudden death in 5 September 1976.
-Anthony Lee Kok Hin, a local priest from Miri, become the first local bishop of Miri in 30 May 1977.
-In 2013, following his resignation, Pope Francis elected Rev. Fr.
-Richard Ng, a Kuching-born priest, as his successor and he was installed as the second bishop of this diocese in 2014.
+In 1959, when the vicariate was established, Anthony Denis Galvin, a Mill Hill priest, was appointed as the aostolic vicar (later bishop) until his sudden death on 5 September 1976.
+Anthony Lee Kok Hin, a local priest from Miri, become the first local bishop of Miri on 30 May 1977.
+In 2013, following his resignation, Pope Francis appointed Richard Ng, a Kuching-born priest, as his successor and he was installed as the second bishop of this diocese in 2014.